edersoncorbari/rust-rest-api/README.md

 ### 2. 🏃 Running the application with Docker

-The application and the database are dockerrized, just run the command:
+The application and the database are dockerrized, in the root folder of the project just run the command:

 ```sh
 $ docker-compose up -d --build